 However, another popular NGO named UNICEF is different.
 It provides aid, as well as a bit of advocacy as well.
 This is the difference.
 International advocacy organizations usually focus more on advocacy and not providing physical aid to those in poverty.

 ONE Campaign is a perfect example of an international advocacy organization.
-ONE advocates for the world’s poor, with particular focus on those in Africa.
+ONE advocates for the world’s poor, with a particular focus on those in Africa.
 Their mission fits the definition of an advocacy organization perfectly: “we raise public awareness and work with political leaders to combat AIDS and preventable diseases, increase investments in agriculture and nutrition, and demand greater transparency so governments are accountable to their citizens.”

 ONE does not focus on raising the funds to build hospitals and schools.
 Instead, ONE does its work by educating and mobilizing thousands of volunteers who advocate and campaign to keep programs related to key issues regarding poverty funded by governments.